roseperrone/video-object-detection/README.md

 #### Does it work well enough to be useful for robots?

 That depends on the noun you're trying to detect.
 It currently does not work well for detecting whole eggs.
+The detections in the image above are the best I've seen so far. (the `nin-clean` model detected that)

 #### In what ways can this system improve?